 - The title and office address of the person at the Company who is responsible for responding to your requests about the privacy of your information

-- How to access information in our control
+- How to access information under our control

-- What type of information is in our control, and what it is used for
+- What type of information is under our control, and what it is used for

 For any inquiries regarding our policies and procedures, please contact the Company’s Privacy Officer at the address listed in the contacts section below.

-When you request it, we will tell you what personal information we have, what it is being used for, from whom it was collected and to whom it has been disclosed.
+When you request it, we will tell you what personal information we have, what it is being used for, from whom it was collected and to whom it has been disclosed (where permitted by law).
 This is your right.
 We will provide the personal information in a timely manner, and for a reasonable cost.
 We will also provide you with access, upon request, to your own personal information, except in certain situations.
 We will explain the reason for this lack of access when you make your request.